labtrac/test-documentation/documentation/getting-started.md

 # Entering a Job

-To add a new job click on **'Live Jobs'** in the contents bar then **Add F2'** to open the Job entry screen.
+To add a new job click on **Live Jobs** in the contents bar then **Add F2** to open the Job entry screen.

 First add the patient name followed by the dentist the job is for.

-Next enter the **'Pan Number'** and **'Service Level'** and the date **'Required at Practice'**.
+Next enter the **Pan Number** and **Service Level** and the date **Required at Practice**.

 Then add any additional patient information you require.

-To enter a product click **'Product F7'**.
+To enter a product click **Product F7**.
 This will open a list of all products set up on your system.
 You can search through the list by typing in the search box.

-To add a material click **'Material F8'**.
+To add a material click **Material F8**.
 This will again open a list of all materials set up on your system.
 You can search through the list by typing in the search box.

 ![Adding a Job](/test-documentation/images/aj_1.png "Adding a Job"){: .center-block}

-In **'Notepad'** you can enter any information on the case you may want.
+In **Notepad** you can enter any information on the case you may want.
 This will only be availible to be viewed within the lab.

 ![Adding a Job](/test-documentation/images/aj_2.png "Adding a Job"){: .center-block}

-In **'Prescription'** you can add a notation.
+In **Prescription** you can add a notation.

 * Click the box next to notation and select the teeth.

-You can select the job as a **'Remake'**
+You can select the job as a **Remake**

 * Click the remake check box.
 * Select a reason for a remake from the dropdown menu.
 To add a new reason click the dotted box.